Constructing EYM amplitudes by inverse soft limit: A brief review of soft limit and inverse soft limit

 Scattering amplitudes in various theories have been shown to satisfy a universal soft behavior: when the momentum of an external particle tends to zero, the amplitude factorizes into a soft factor times a lower-point amplitude where the soft particle has been removed \cite{Weinberg:1964ew}.
 For $n$-point color ordered Yang-Mills (YM) amplitude $A_n$, this factorization takes the form

-where $\mathcal{S}$ is the soft factor that depends on the helicity of the soft gluon $j$ (with the momentum $p^{\mu}_j\to0$) and the momenta of its adjacent gluons $i$, $k$.
+where $\mathcal{S}$ is the soft factor that depends on the helicity of the soft gluon $j$ and the momenta of its adjacent gluons $i$, $k$.
 The explicit expressions in spinor-helicity formalism \cite{Xu:1986xb} are given as follows

 Since there is no color-order feature in gravity amplitudes, the gravity soft factor involves contributions of all external momenta of other gravitons: